open-company/open-company-interaction/README.md

 An [AWS SQS queue](https://aws.amazon.com/sqs/) is used to pass messages to the Interaction service from Slack.
 Setup an SQS Queue and key/secret access to the queue using the AWS Web Console or API.

-You will also need to subscribe the SQS queue to the [Slack Router service](https://github.com/open-company/open-company-slack-router) SNS topic.
-To do this you will need to go to the AWS console and follow these instruction:

 Go to the AWS SQS Console and select the SQS queue configured above.
 From the 'Queue Actions' dropdown, select 'Subscribe Queue to SNS Topic'.
 Select the SNS topic you've configured your Slack Router service instance to publish to, and click the 'Subscribe' button.

 Make sure you update the `CHANGE-ME` items in the section of the `project.clj` that looks like this to contain your actual JWT, and AWS secrets: